kheller18/data-structures-algorithms/questions/cPlusPlus.md

      ```

 6. What is polymorphism in C++?
-   + Polymorphism: in simple means having many forms.
+   + `Polymorphism`: in simple means having many forms.
 Its behavior is different in different situations.
 And this occurs when we have multiple classes that are related to each other by inheritance.
      + For example, think of a base class called a car that has a method called car brand().
 Derived classes of cars could be Mercedes, BMW, Audi - And they also have their own implementation of a cars
      + The two types of polymorphism in c++ are:
        + Compile Time Polymorphism
        + Runtime Polymorphism
      ![polymorphism](../images/cPlusPlus/polymorphism.png)

 7. Explain constructor in C++.
-   + Constructor: is a member function that is executed automatically whenever an object is created.
+   + `Constructor`: is a member function that is executed automatically whenever an object is created.
 Constructors have the same name as the class of which they are members so that compiler knows that the member function is a constructor.
 And no return type is used for constructors.
      ```
      class A{
      private: